Ian McEwan: Personal life

 McEwan lives in London, and has been married twice.
 His first marriage was to Penny Allen, an astrologer and alternative practitioner, with whom he had two sons.
 The marriage ended in 1995.
 Two years later in 1997, McEwan married Annalena McAfee, a journalist and writer who was formerly the editor of The Guardian's Review section.

 In 2002, McEwan discovered that he had a brother who had been given up for adoption during the Second World War; the story became public in 2007.
 The brother, a bricklayer named David Sharp, was born six years earlier than McEwan when their mother was married to a different man.
 Sharp has the same mother and father as McEwan but was born from an affair that occurred before they married.
 After her first husband was killed in combat, McEwan's mother married her lover, and Ian was born a few years later.
 The brothers are in regular contact and McEwan has written a foreword to Sharp's memoir.

-McEwan was a long-time friend of the writer and polemicist Christopher Hitchens.
+McEwan was a long-time friend of the essayist and critic Christopher Hitchens.
+For the thirtieth anniversary of The Selfish Gene, he proposed a canon of science writing.
+He discussed "Science's Revelations" with Richard Dawkins on In Our Time.
+He is a music lover.
+On Desert Island Discs, his first choice was the Aria from Bach's Goldberg Variations.
+His book choice was James Joyce's Ulysses: "I can think of no other book in which daily life, ordinary life and poetry meet in such an effortless fusion."